- About Homelessness

 Some families living in poverty, however, fall into homelessness, usually due to some unforeseen financial challenge, such as a death in the family, a lost job, or an unexpected bill, creating a situation where the family cannot maintain housing.

-According to Part 1 of the Department of Housing and Urban Development's 2013 Annual Homeless Assessment Report, 222,197 people in families were homeless on a single night in 2013, making up 36 percent of all homeless people counted.
-That estimate represents a 7 percent decline compared to HUD's 2012 estimate and an 11 decline compared to its 2007 estimate.
+According to Part 1 of the Department of Housing and Urban Development's 2014 Annual Homeless Assessment Report, 216,261 people in families were homeless on a single night in 2014, making up 37 percent of all homeless people counted.
+That estimate represents a 3 percent decline compared to HUD's 2013 estimate and an 8 percent decline compared to its 2007 estimate.